Time Series Continuous Modeling for Imputation and Forecasting with Implicit Neural Representations: Imputation experiments

-\subsection{Models complexity}
+\subsubsection{Models complexity}

-We can see in \cref{tab:weight_comparison_imputation} that our method has fewer parameters than SOTA imputation methods, 10 times less than BRITS and 20 times less than SAITS.
+We can see in \cref{tab:weight_comparison_imputation} that our method has 10 times less parameters than BRITS and 20 times less than SAITS.
 It is mainly due to their modelisation of interaction between samples.
 SAITS, which is based on transformers has the highest number of parameters when mTAN has the lowest number of parameters.